MatixAndr09/QRCodeV2/README.md

 ## How to use

 Run main.py and there will be encode/decode options.
 Type encode then type yours string for example `test` and then press enter and the QR code will generate.
 To see it search for file named `custom_qr_code.png` int the same directory as main.py
+- Currently input data can only be english letters and numbers with special characters

 ## Contributing